Popular ice-cream parlour scoops sponsorship with South Shields Football Club

-Popular ice-cream parlour Minchella and Co scoops sponsorship with South Shields Football Club
+Popular ice-cream parlour Toney Minchella scoops sponsorship with South Shields Football Club

 A popular ice-cream parlour has joined a family of sponsors for South Shields football club.

-The iconic brand of South Shields, Minchella and Co’s branding will appear at 1st Cloud Arena in the form of two advertising boards.
+The iconic brand of South Shields, Toney Minchella branding will appear at 1st Cloud Arena in the form of two advertising boards.

-The family firm opened a factory in Ocean Road back in 1942 and now has two ice cream parlours and a numbers of outlets.
-In 2018 Minchella and Co were crowned the Ice Cream Association's Best Ice Cream in the UK.
+A family firm, Toney Minchella owns several outlets, and is strongly established among South Shields’ most popular attractions.

+It has eateries at Haven Point, South Marine Park, South Promenade and Whitburn Bents, and has won numerous national awards.

 The partnership with such an iconic South Shields brand further strengthens the club’s links with the town’s business community, which was augmented by the release of a Limited Edition Community Shirt in October.

-A separate donation of £250 to Cancer Connections will be made by Minchella & Co as part of the company’s support of the club, charity and town.
+A separate donation of £250 to Cancer Connections will be made by Toney Minchella as part of the company’s support of the club, charity and town.

 He said: “We were very happy to support the club as it’s heading in the right direction.